ValencyHQ/vanilla/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Feather.
+The following is a set of guidelines for contributing to Valency.
 Feel free to propose changes to this document in a pull request.

 ## Pull Requests

-> **Note:** At the moment we are not accepting pull requests containing _**icons**_.
-The best way to contribute an icon is to create an issue with a screenshot and link to an SVG of your icon.

 Pull requests for new features, bug fixes, etc. are often appreciated.